istanbuljs/nyc/README.md

 ## Support For Babel/ES2015

-with the `--babel` flag, nyc is the easiest way to add ES2015 support to your project:
+nyc is the easiest way to add ES2015 support to your project:

 1. install the appropriate babel dependencies for your project (`npm i babel-core babel-preset-es2015 --save`).
 2. create a `.babelrc` file: